 Example Literacy Block

-Below is an example of a literacy block for one week.
+Below is an example of a literacy block for one week in lower elementary and one day in upper elementary.

 I hope this post helps you plan out your literacy instruction.
-If you need a more specific guide and outline to follow, I recommend the book How to Plan Differentiated Reading Instruction (grades k-3).
+If you need a more specific guide and outline to follow, I recommend the books How to Plan Differentiated Reading Instruction (grades k-3) and Differentiated Literacy Instruction in Grades 4 & 5.

 Want to remember this?
-Save How To Set Up Literacy Blocks Thatr Align With the Science of Reading to your favorite Pinterest board!
+Save How To Set Up Literacy Blocks That Align With the Science of Reading to your favorite Pinterest board!

 If you’re looking for more tips on teaching reading to struggling learners, check out these other posts: